 Mountain of the Dead: The Dyatlov Pass Incident, by Keith McCloskey / Dead Mountain: The Untold True Story of the Dyatlov Pass Incident, by Donnie Eichar – This one’s a double, because both books are good looks at one of the scariest stories I know.
 Nine students disappeared on a hiking trip in the Ural mountains in 1959, and when their bodies were found, the story they told of their terrifying deaths was bizarre, unnatural, and remains inexplicable.

-And if you love scary true stories and you’re not yet listening to the Lore podcast, it’s another must.
+And if you love scary true stories and you’re not yet listening to the Lore podcast, it’s a must.
 Host Aaron Mahnke tells incredible, historical true stories from world folklore in a vein similar to Ghostland, meaning filling in all the contextual details about how and why these stories began, but allowing for that mysterious element that keeps possibilities and questions open.